BruTile/BruTile/README.md

 ### BruTile
 BruTile is a .NET library to access tile services like OpenStreetMap and Bing.
 Such tile services store pre-rendered tiles for a certain area and for various levels of detail.
 BruTile helps to determine which tiles to fetch for a certain viewport of a map.
-BruTile returns tiles as raw streams and has no UI dependencies which makes it usable in any .NET platform.
+BruTile returns tiles as raw image streams and has no UI dependencies which makes it usable in any .NET platform.

 ### Getting Started